michaelwhittemore/vivio-take-home/README.md

 * We expect to see `Ran 10 tests in 0.004s.
 OK`(we use unittest.py)
 * All validator functions are calculators are tested

 # A note on NDC validation
-I was attempting to use the FDA API endpoints to validate if the NDC's were valid
+I was attempting to use the FDA API endpoints to validate if the NDC's were valid.
+From my research, it appears that NDCs should be ten digits and may be in the form 4-4-2 – 5-3-2 – 5-4-1 (see https://www.fda.gov/media/173715/download) which may then be converted to an eleven digit format by adding an appropriate zero.
+The FDA API endpoint only supports a 10 digit query parameter.
+I'm in the process of appropriately updating the validator.

 # Future improvements
 * Code dryness - Especially in the test script there's a fair bit of copy-paste.
 This could be improved with some helper functions